CDG - YYZ

 • Which airlines offer Wi-Fi service onboard planes from Paris Charles de Gaulle Airport to Toronto Pearson Airport?

-All the following airlines offer inflight Wi-Fi service on the Paris Charles de Gaulle Airport to Toronto Pearson Airport flight route: Lufthansa, Air France, Air Canada, Virgin Atlantic, Delta, and American Airlines.
+Air Canada, Lufthansa, Air France, and Delta offer inflight Wi-Fi service on the Paris Charles de Gaulle Airport to Toronto Pearson Airport flight route.

 • Which aircraft models fly most regularly from Paris Charles de Gaulle Airport to Toronto Pearson Airport?